It's Pamela Anderson's moment, and she's taking her power back - KESQ

 Anderson, who was born and raised in the small Canadian town of Ladysmith, got her start in Hollywood as a model and went on to become one of the most recognizable Playboy stars, having landed her first cover on the magazine in 1989.

 She made her acting debut in ABC’s “Home Improvement,” but then landed the role that made her a household name: C.J.
 Parker on “Baywatch,” which she starred on for five seasons until 1997.
-Over the course of her career she’s been in over 20 films and had countless television roles.
+Over the course of her career she’s had countless television roles and in 1996 a leading film role in “Barb Wire.”

 But when it comes to the stage, this is a first.